AmiJoba22/RateMD-Datapipe/README.md

 - Benefits
   	- Reviews and ratings data can help drive decisions based on ways to improve the quality of doctor performance and specialties.
 	- Identify locations with the lowest number of practicing doctors and how to improve that population density.
 	- Information from the data can help organize job placements for aspiring doctors based on location.
+ 	- Data consistency can potentially increase patient reliance on RateMD

 ## Business Requirements:
 Analyze and visualize doctor ratings from RateMDs to provide insights into healthcare quality accross different regions, and help patients make informed choices:
 - Identify geographic trends in doctor ratings at the state, county and zip code.